abitoun-42/computor-v1/README.md

 # computor-v1
 this is a solver of first and second degree polynomials equations

-the projects have been done with the following bonus :
+the projects has been done with the following bonuses :

 - handle natural syntax